univention/ucsschool-id-connector/docs/index.rst

    :width: 600
    :align: center

-In this documentation you will learn how to administer an id-connector setup, and we hope to teach you how to develop plugins for id-connector as well.
+In this documentation, you will learn how to administer an id-connector setup, and we hope to teach you how to develop plugins for id-connector as well.

 .. _l10n:

 .. note::

-   At the moment the ID-Connector setup is only used in German speaking countries.
-Hence you will encounter, also in this documentation, a few german terms.
+   At the moment, the ID-Connector setup is only used in German-speaking countries.
+Hence, you will encounter a few German terms in this documentation.

    Sender
       An easy one to guess - it actually refers to the sending side of the sync process,